 If you want the flexibility to earn points on your credit card spend but to choose where they wind up at a later date, Westpac's Altitude Black Mastercard credit card could be just what you're looking for.

-New cardholders who apply by June 2 2019, are approved and spend at least $3,000 on eligible purchases within 90 days of card approval could also receive a bonus 80,000 Qantas Points or 80,000 Altitude points (equal to 26,666 Velocity points).
+New cardholders who apply by October 15 2019, are approved and spend at least $4,000 on eligible purchases within 90 days of card approval could also receive a bonus 80,000 Qantas Points (via Altitude Qantas) or 80,000 Altitude points (via Altitude Rewards), equal to 26,666 Velocity Points.

 Westpac Altitude Black: fast facts